 Figure 1.2.1

 - Apply Tax Before Discount: Depending on the location, discounts may or may not be taxed; it is generally dependent on the Tax code at that location.
 If this toggle is set to NO in a scenario wherein you have purchased a one-dollar item with a 10-cent discount, the remaining 90 cents will be taxed.
-If this is set to YES, then you are taxed before the discount is applied.
+If it is set to YES, tax is calculated on the full one-dollar amount before the discount is applied.

 - Apply to Cost: If this is set to YES, then in addition to reducing the retail price, it will also reduce the cost, and if it is toggled to YES, it functions as a buydown, i.e., the discount will be applied to both the cost and the price.